doorkn-b/NRLD-Documentation/README.md

-For X
+For D

 ```
 =LEFT(A3, FIND("°", A3) - 1)
 ```

-For Y
+For M
 ```
 =MID(A3, FIND("°", A3) + 2, FIND("'", A3) - FIND("°", A3) - 2)
 ```

-For Z
+For S
 ```
 =MID(A3, FIND("'", A3) + 2, FIND("""", A3) - FIND("'", A3) - 2)
 ```